zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `security-service-client-spring` library enables authentication and endpoint protection.
 The library relies on API ML Gateway to provide authentication and token validation, and consists of the following components:

 - `com.ca.apiml.security.common` - Components that are necessary to build Spring security
-- `com.ca.apiml.security.client` - Components that enables the security client and Gateway lookup
+- `com.ca.apiml.security.client` - Components that enable the security client and Gateway lookup

 ### @EnableApimlAuth annotation